spangbur/OpenShift/README.md

 *Monitoring Cluster State: When executed, the wait-for command continuously monitors the state of the OpenShift cluster by interacting with its components and APIs.
 It checks for the successful completion of the specified installation stage.<br />

 *Timeouts and Retries: The command usually has a built-in timeout period.
 If the specified stage does not complete within this timeframe, the command will exit, potentially indicating an issue with the installation.
 However, it can often be re-run if a timeout occurs, allowing the installation to continue if the underlying issue was temporary or has been resolved.
-Signaling Completion: Once the monitored installation stage is successfully completed and the cluster reaches the desired stable state, the openshift-install wait-for<br /> command exits with a success status, signaling that the installation has progressed to that point.
+Signaling Completion: Once the monitored installation stage is successfully completed and the cluster reaches the desired stable state, the openshift-install wait-for command exits with a success status, signaling that the installation has progressed to that point.

 ```